 The Reluctant Fundamentalist by Mohsin Hamid

-The Reluctant Fundamentalist explores the relationship of a man in Pakistan, named Changez, as he approaches a complete stranger with intense vulnerability about his life in America during the 9/11 terror attacks as a middle eastern man.
-Changez shares his secrets in a frame style story over the course of an evening with this stranger.
-This story explores topics of diversity, friendship, and empathy as Changez story slowly begins to connect to the cafe stranger.
+The Reluctant Fundamentalist explores the relationship of a man in Pakistan, named Changez, as he approaches a complete stranger with intense vulnerability about his life in America during the 9/11 terror attacks as a Middle Eastern man.
+Changez shares his secrets in a frame-style story over the course of an evening with this stranger.
+This story explores topics of diversity, friendship, and empathy as Changez’s story slowly begins to connect to the cafe stranger.

 The Immortal Life of Henrietta Lacks by Rebecca Skloot

-Journalist Rebecca Skloot seeks to discover more about the Henrietta Lacks, the woman whose cells were taken from her during treatment for cervical cancer.
-Lacks ‘immortal’ cells became the foundation for several discoveries in modern medicine– all with no payment or credit to the family.
-Readers follow along as Rebecca learns the secrets behind Lacks’ journey, developing empathy and compassion as they connect with the Lacks family.
+Journalist Rebecca Skloot seeks to discover more about Henrietta Lacks, the woman whose cells were taken from her during treatment for cervical cancer.
+Henrietta’s “immortal” cells became the foundation for several discoveries in modern medicine – all with no payment or credit to the family.
+Readers follow along as Rebecca learns the secrets behind Henrietta’s journey, developing empathy and compassion as they connect with the Henrietta’s family.

 No Longer at Ease by Chinua Achebe

 No Longer at Ease is by Nigerian author Chinua Achebe.
 This book explores cultural differences as the main character, Obi, leaves his small Nigerian village for higher education in Britain.
 Obi experiences cognitive dissonance between his new life in Britain and the traditions of his African culture.
-No Longer at Ease explores the significance of these differences and helps develop cultural understanding in young adults.
+No Longer at Ease explores the significance of these differences and helps young adults develop a cultural understanding.

 Aristotle and Dante Discover the Secrets of the Universe by Benjamin Alire Sáenz